leifos-gmbh/Skin_ILIAS-5.4_Accessibility/README.md

 # Accessibility Skin

-This skin enhances the accessibilty of ILIAS by
+This skin enhances the accessibility of ILIAS by
 - Increasing general contrast of the elements.
 - Improve tab focus presentation.
 - Move form alerts to the top of properties.